bmichaelis/dad/README.md

 1. If you're **brand new to Lithium**, please see [**DAD as Your First Lithium App**]().
 This beginner's guide is also adequate for developers ready to sink their teeth quickly; it's the easiest way to hack on DAD!

-2. Once you have DAD up and running, be sure to load the **developer** seed data by running `li3 db populate`.
+2. Once you have DAD up and running, hit `/signup/` to create an account and sign in.
+You can load the **developer** seed data by running `li3 db populate`.

 3. If you're familiar with how Lithium works and are comfortable setting up your own environment, do [What the Fuck You Want](http://en.wikipedia.org/wiki/WTFPL) with the source code.